kkdraganov/Uru-Chatbot/SPEC.md

 # Uru Chatbot - Build Requirements

-Build a professional AI chat interface application using Next.js 15 + FastAPI that allows clients to use their own OpenAI API keys for ChatGPT-style conversations, with enterprise-grade features and multi-model support.
+Build a professional AI chat interface application using Next.js 15 + FastAPI that allows clients to use their own OpenAI API keys for AI-powered conversations, with enterprise-grade features and multi-model support.
 Call it "Uru Chatbot."
 The application should meet the following requirements:

 ## 1. User Interface:
-- Create a **ChatGPT-style interface** with a modern, professional design matching contemporary AI chat applications.
+- Create a **modern AI chat interface** with a professional design matching contemporary AI chat applications.
 - Implement a **responsive chat layout** with:
   - **Message container**: Scrollable chat history with user and assistant message bubbles
   - **Model selector dropdown**: Prominent header element for switching between OpenAI models (GPT-4o, GPT-4o-mini, o1, o1-mini, GPT-4-turbo, GPT-4, GPT-3.5-turbo)